broerman/powershell/README.md

             powershell.sh -f  Commandfile         # invokes Powershellscript
 ```

-In your  ~/.bashrc you should place Variables like
+In your  ~/.bashrc you should place variables like this

 ```bash
 export POWERSHELLHOST=windowswithopenssh